Decision

 Reason for publication

-We are publishing a regulatory judgement for Halton Housing (Halton) following a stability check and responsive engagement completed in January 2025.
+We are publishing a regulatory judgement for Halton Housing (Halton) following a stability check completed in December 2025.

-This regulatory judgement confirms a governance grading of G1 and a financial viability regrading to V1.
+This regulatory judgement confirms a governance grade of G1 and a financial viability grade of V1.

 Summary of the decision

-Our judgement is that Halton meets our viability requirements and has the financial capacity to deal with a wide range of adverse scenarios having strengthened its financial performance.
-We have therefore issued a V1 for Halton.
+Based on the relevant information and evidence we reviewed in carrying out the stability check, our judgement is that Halton meets our viability requirements and has the financial capacity to deal with a wide range of adverse scenarios.
+We have therefore concluded the landlord’s grade is unchanged and issue a V1 grade for Halton.

 How we reached our judgement

-In assessing Halton’s governance grade as part of the stability check, our work was limited to verifying that the information contained in its regulatory returns did not appear inconsistent with its existing published governance grade.
+In confirming Halton’s governance grade as part of the stability check, our work was limited to verifying that the information contained in Halton’s regulatory returns did not appear inconsistent with its existing published governance grade.

 Summary of findings